Every day, I get an email that looks like this — this person represents a Fortune 500 computer software company, seeking a link from Fractl:

 In BuzzSumo's 2023 trend guide, I also talk about another PR faux pas: the saturation of simple methodologies for producing newsworthy content.
 You can read more about that here.

-And hear from Fractl's Digital PR Manager on Why Journalists Are Disappointed With Your Link Building Campaigns.
+And hear more from me on how PR links CAN drive traffic or check out Fractl's Digital PR Manager blog on Why Journalists Are Disappointed With Your Link Building Campaigns.

 Try out the BuzzSumo tools Fractl uses to carry out shrewd PR tactics by signing up for your 30-day free trial today.